Trump, who paved way for Roe v. Wade reversal, says Republicans ‘speak very inarticulately’ about abortion – KION546

 Trump in the NBC interview was sharply critical of DeSantis, calling Florida’s six-week ban “a terrible thing and a terrible mistake.”

+DeSantis’ camp hit back on Sunday, taking aim at the former president for saying he’d be willing to work with both parties on abortion.

+“We’ve already seen the disastrous results of Donald Trump compromising with Democrats: over $7 trillion in new debt, an unfinished border wall, and the jailbreak First Step Act letting violent criminals back on to the streets.
+Republicans across the country know that Ron DeSantis will never back down,” tweeted spokesperson Andrew Romeo.

-However, the former president would not commit to a specific policy preference himself.
+Trump would not commit to a specific policy preference in the interview.
 He deflected questions about whether he would support a federal ban – and if so, after how many weeks – or would rather the issue be left to statehouses.

 “What’s going to happen is you’re going to come up with a number of weeks or months, you’re going to come up with a number that’s going to make people happy,” Trump said.